 You (and your parents, for that matter) also can name more than one power of attorney to create a system of checks and balances, so to speak.
 Keep in mind, though, that you could make it difficult for your POAs if you require them to act collectively.
 If want to allow them to act independently, you need to spell that out in the power of attorney document.

-What could happen if you don’t have a POA
+What could happen if you don’t have a power of attorney

 Drafting a power of attorney document is a task you shouldn’t delay – especially not until an emergency makes it necessary.
 If you have a stroke, develop dementia or have some other health issue that makes you mentally incompetent, it’s too late for a power of attorney to be drafted and signed.
 That’s because you must be mentally competent to sign this document.